 • A Part 8 court application for enforcement of an adjudicator’s decision, concerning objections to the adjudicator’s jurisdiction relating to the validity of the service of the adjudication, the validity of certain payment notices and the alleged failure of the adjudicator to consider certain defences.
 (During pupillage)

-• Assisted counsel acting for the Attorney General of Belize in a dispute before the Caribbean Court of Justice raising constitutional law issues connected with the enforcement in Belize of a BZ$90 million LCIA arbitral award.*
+• Assisting counsel acting for the Attorney General of Belize in a dispute before the Caribbean Court of Justice raising constitutional law issues connected with the enforcement in Belize of a BZ$90 million LCIA arbitral award.*

 * Cases worked on before joining Chambers.